teetotum/react-attached-properties/README.md

     ```
     Do not add this preemptively.
 This should only be used as a last resort and a bug ticket should be raised to inform the container's author.

-- Even if the attached value was cleared, it is still present in the rest property object, with the value `UNSET_VALUE`.
+- Even if the attached property was cleared, it is still present in the rest property object, with the value `UNSET_VALUE`.
 Since the order in which properties are applied to an element is important, with later properties overriding earlier properties with the same key, you should apply attached properties always after spread rest properties.
     <figcaption>The right order to apply rest properties and attached properties to the same element</figcaption>
     ```jsx
     const Something = ({foo, bar, ...rest}) => (